 Key Stage 4

-Year 10 and 11 encounter another important stage of transition.
+Year 10 and 11 students encounter another important stage of transition.
 Students are working hard towards GCSE exams, revision classes and assessments.
-All year 11 students receive an interview with the Career Adviser where students are encouraged to develop their own Action Plan.
+All year 10 students have the opportunity to visit the Skills Show where students can engage with employers and higher educational facilitators.
+Year 11 students receive an interview with the Career Adviser and are encouraged to develop their own Action Plan.

-Throughout September each year 10 students will also be interviewed by a career’s co-ordinator.
-These interviews are conducted in order to gain students career aspiration data and giving them and parents information and support for the coming year.
+Throughout September each year 10 students are interviewed by a career’s co-ordinator.
+These interviews are conducted to gain students career aspiration data and giving them and parents information and support for the coming year.
 Appendix 2.

 A variety of workshops and assemblies are held aimed at building self-esteem, confidence and aspirations for the future including CV writing and Interview techniques in preparation for mock interviews and post 16.